 I only had 6mm buttons and thought they were too big – and why oh why do they make them so darn thick too?

 I dug out my sequins and glitter and thought one of those clever multi-use items was perfect.
 My little pink flower buttons are actually 2mm nail embellishments – as in, embellishments to use with manicures.

 Mine came from a local 100 pennies store.
 The packaging makes them super easy to store and keeps them quite tidy.
 It has a nice variety and I can’t wait to use those pretty little fimo flowers on a project.

 If your 100 pennies store doesn’t have anything like this or you just want a bigger selection (our store generally has only one or two to pick from at any given time), you really should check out Amazon.com.

 There’s tons and tons of different little embellishments being sold as nail art.
-This option, 3000pcs 2mm Nail Art Flower Rhinestones Wheel looks like it includes little pink ones like I used.
-It seems like the prices for the teeny nail embellishments are often better than those for items being marketed in the crafts section.
+Many of them look like they would be absolutely perfect for tiny sewn items.
+And, it seems like the prices for the teeny nail embellishments are often better than those for items being marketed in the crafts section.

 I glued super fine green glitter on the shamrock.

 I laid the felt shamrock on a bit of waxed paper, spread a layer of tacky glue all over it and then sprinkled the fine glitter over it.
 I left it to dry for several hours and then did another layer.